cuongvuong-phoenix/vite-cvp/README.md

 ## 🗹 Checklist

-When you use this template, try follow the checklist to update your info properly:
+When you use this template, try following this checklist to update your info properly:

 - [ ] Rename `name`, `license`, `version` fields in `package.json`
 - [ ] Change the author name in `LICENSE` file